kbmacneal/DMHelper/README.md

 For Weapons/Equipment/Classes etc., essentially anything based on the book and classified as an "Archetype", run the sql files inside the "raw" folder against the psql db and these generics will load.

-Before using the application for the first time, you will need to install Postgres on your local machine, noting the dbname and credentials in dm_helper.json.
-Then run ```dotnet ef database update``` to scaffold out the data structures in the database.
+Before using the application for the first time, copy dmhelper.initial.db to dmhelper.db.
+This initial db file contains all the data from the book you need to get started.

 ```
 This project is still very much a work in progress.
 Data migrations may completely or partially delete data from any instance running locally.
 If in doubt, use your DBMS's backup feature and restore from there.